jkeifer/410Labs/Lab4/README.md

-- Soil: each soil type is represented by an integer code in the soil raster data, and it is important to note that multiple types of soils all be adaquate; this argument should be an integer representing an allowable soil code in the soil raster;
-  this argument is required, and should allow multiple values
+- Soil: each soil type is represented by an integer code in the soil raster data, and it is important to note that multiple types of soils could be adaquate; thus, this argument should be an integer representing an allowable soil code in the soil raster, should be required, and should allow multiple values

 - Area: a float representing the minimum size of a parcel meeting the above requirements; required

-The data in your geodatabase can be assumed to always have the same names (i.e., make the required layer names constants).
+The data layers in your geodatabase can be assumed to always have the same names (i.e., make the required layer names constants).
 Your analysis should, after getting the user arguments, check to make sure the specified geodatabase exists and has all the required layers (unlike